You are here

 Most children living in aftercare setups are expected to become independent at age 18.
 Without receiving any further guidance or support, many fall prey to the vulnerabilities faced by youngsters.

-The lack of understanding on how to implement systems of care such as counselling or trauma informed care approach for the mental well being of such children compounds the problem.India also has a deficiency of research and data available on the number of children requiring or living in alternative care.
+The lack of understanding on how to implement systems of care such as counseling or trauma informed care approach for the mental well-being of such children compounds the problem.India also has a deficiency of research and data available on the number of children requiring or living in alternative care.

 Residential care should always be the last resort, with a greater emphasis on family strengthening and community based care.
 However, institutional care is still the most popular choice resorted to by the gatekeeping agencies of juvenile justice in India.

 At Udayan Care, we are committed to ensuring sustainable and holistic development for children and youth, by upholding their rights and looking after their well-being.
 We lovingly prepare them for life, staying by their side as they grow through the different phases of life—childhood, adolescence and adulthood.
 In whatever we do, we always put children first.

 Reaffirming that children's rights require special protection and call for continuous improvement of the situation of children

 ‘Child Protection’ is about protecting children from or against any perceived or real danger or risk to their life, their personhood and childhood.

 The following Act of Parliament received the assent of the President on the 31st December, 2015, and is hereby published for general information: